 The OnePlus One shipped with Cyanogen OS, a commercial version of the popular Android fork known as CyanogenMod.
 We’re going to get into the troubles with Cyanogen Inc. later, but we can be thankful for Cyanogen OS for one simple reason: it forced OnePlus to deliver us Oxygen OS.

 When things at Cyanogen were getting messy, OnePlus knew it needed to ditch the brand for future devices.
 In 2015, it started developing its own close-to-stock Android skin.
 The skin gained the name Oxygen OS after OnePlus held a naming contest online.
 Shortly before the second OnePlus birthday, the company pushed out Oxygen OS as an optional upgrade for the OnePlus One.

 At first, Oxygen OS was very close to stock Android with only a handful of additional features.
-Over time, OnePlus has made the skin into one of the best on the market.
-It’s a mostly bloat-free experience with tons of customization features and a snappy, beautiful UI.
+Over time, OnePlus turned the skin into one of the best on the market.
+It was a mostly bloat-free experience with tons of customization features and a snappy, beautiful UI.

 Hit #3: The OnePlus 3T

 The OnePlus One will always have a special spot on the list of historically important Android smartphones.
-However, the OnePlus 3T will likely be remembered as the best device OnePlus has ever offered.
+However, the OnePlus 3T will likely be remembered as one of the best devices OnePlus has ever offered.